 If you already have private healthcare insurance, you may be able to switch your policy to a new provider to save money without compromising on cover.
 Each insurer has its own switch eligibility criteria, which generally include: no claims in the past 12 months, no ongoing symptoms, treatments, or diagnostics, and nothing planned or pending.
 Some insurers have other criteria, but we can guide you through the switching process.

 Switching means any conditions covered by your existing policy may also be covered by your new policy, ensuring continuous cover.

 Private healthcare insurance is intended to complement the services provided by the NHS, not replace them.
 The NHS provides a good service for millions of people in the UK today – those who want a faster, more convenient level of treatment for themselves and their families choose private medical insurance.

-Some things aren’t covered by private health insurance, and are better taken care of by the NHS – including A&E and maternity services.
+Some things aren’t covered by Health Insurance, and are better taken care of by the NHS – including A&E and maternity services.
 The NHS handles these elements, while PMI takes the strain off the system by treating acute conditions quickly and effectively.

-Private health insurance gives you the peace of mind that comes from knowing, should you become ill, you can receive private treatment quickly, to return you to your normal level of health as soon as possible.
+Private Medical Insurance gives you the peace of mind that comes from knowing, should you become ill, you can receive private treatment quickly, to return you to your normal level of health as soon as possible.